jalada/gdrive-search/README.md

 ![Crates.io](https://img.shields.io/crates/v/gdrive-search)

 **Warning: I used this to learn Rust.
-It might be the worst Rust ever.**
+It might be the worst Rust ever.
+Feedback to help me learn is very welcome!**

 Fifty percent learning Rust, fifty percent building a CLI to very quickly search & access files in your Google Drive.